 When it comes to cold and flu season, prevention really is the first line of defense.
-People with diabetes really want to avoid any thing that can elevate their blood sugars, which is what any type of illness or stressor will do to the body.
+Most people, and especially those with diabetes, really want to avoid any thing that can elevate their blood sugars, which is what any type of illness or stressor will do to the body.
 However no one wants to be sick, regardless of having diabetes, or not.
 To keep your body’s defense system (the immune system) in peak condition, follow these immunity-boosting tips to help your body fight off the bugs looking for a host.

 In addition, check out some specific herbal products available that can also help boost your immune system, and even help ease your symptoms and support a quick recovery should you succumb to getting sick.
 Remember, however, if you wait too late to use some of these products, you will miss the window of opportunity to fight off the threat.